nodejs/node/doc/api/http.md

 ### request.abort()
 <!-- YAML
 added: v0.3.8
+deprecated: REPLACEME
 -->

+> Stability: 0 - Deprecated.
+Use [`request.destroy()`][] instead.

 Marks the request as aborting.
 Calling this will cause remaining data in the response to be dropped and the socket to be destroyed.
+After calling this method, no further errors will be emitted.

 ### request.aborted
 <!-- YAML